q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 I have tested it and share the result on above block.

 ## Game
 This class is the main class which uses all the above described classes and shows each frame.
-This class is very important and i have worked long to make it look good.
+This class is very important and I have worked long to make it look good.
 Lets start with initialization.